Kendov/ApiTemplate/README.md

 ---

 ## **Validation**
-The validations is defined using the [Fluent Validation](https://fluentvalidation.net/) Package The project is defined with two types of validation in mind: Request Validations and business logic validations
+The validations is made using the [Fluent Validation](https://fluentvalidation.net/) Package The project is defined with two types of validation in mind: Request Validations and business logic validations

 ### Request Validation

-This is defines what is a valid request to the API e.g. Value cannot be null, must be lass than 10, must not be empty...
+This defines what is a valid request to the API e.g. Value cannot be null, must be lass than 10, must not be empty...
 Any request that does not meet those requirements will return a ``400 BadRequest``

 ### Business Validations

-This is all validation related to business definition e.g. Date must be between certain range, Item must be unique, invalid account number...
+This is all validation related to business definition e.g. Item must be unique, invalid account number, User does not have balance for the purchase...

 BusinessValidation classes must end with ``Spec`` in their names.